lhchi04/Food-Pantry/README.md

 ## Build, Run, Deployment Instructions

 ## Application Usage Instructions
 [Provide instructions for users on how to interact with the application.
 Include how to register, browse items, add items to the cart, and use the chatbot feature.]

 ## Component Diagram
-[Include a component diagram showing the relationships between the user profile, cart, and chatbot services, along with any external dependencies.]

 ## Screenshots/GIFs